This page is being updated HISTORY

 The Apremont Triangle is a beautiful example of a local historical district.
 The buildings surrounding it are representative of commercial architecture in downtown Springfield.

 The Shean Block is a representative example of commercial architecture in downtown Springfield built during the 1920s.
 This block was designed by Seabury, Inc. in 1927 for Charles T. Shean as a speculative office and commercial property during a period of rapid commercial growth in the downtown.
 The building presents handsome Classical Revival detailing on its Main and State Street façades.

-The Shean Block is proposed to be demolished to become a surface parking lot for the nearby Court Square Building.
 While the renovation of the vacant and long-neglected Court Square Building is vital, turning a handsome early 20th-century building into a parking lot at a major intersection makes no sense to historic preservation or to sensible urban design.